research-ag/promtracker/examples/README.md

 http://txyno-ch777-77776-aaaaq-cai.raw.localhost:8000/metrics
 where `txyno-ch777-77776-aaaaq-cai` is replaced by the canister id that is shown during `icp deploy`.
-Refresh the page to see how the metrics have changed in the meantime.
+Refresh the page to see how the metrics have changed since then.

 ## Minimal